t-koester/Epic-Planer/README.md

 ## Features

 **Task Manager**
-*  Displays the user's current tasks on the dashboard.
+-  Displays the user's current tasks on the dashboard.
-*  Quickly add new tasks via an input field and button.
+-  Quickly add new tasks via an input field and button.
-*  Checkboxes allow marking tasks as done.
+-  Checkboxes allow marking tasks as done.
-*  Completed tasks are displayed with a strikethrough.
+-  Completed tasks are displayed with a strikethrough.
-*  Tasks are saved in a local `task_db.json` file.
+-  Tasks are saved in a local `task_db.json` file.
-*  Once a day (on the first login), completed tasks are automatically removed.
+-  Once a day (on the first login), completed tasks are automatically removed.
-*  Simple CSS (`style.css`) for basic UI.
+-  Simple CSS (`style.css`) for basic UI.

+**Login & Register System**
+- The front-end interface (`login.php` and associated CSS) allowing users to enter their credentials and log in.
+- The front-end interface (`register.php` and associated CSS) enabling new users to provide their information and create an account.
+- Backend logic (using PHP sessions or similar mechanisms) to create, manage, and destroy user sessions after successful login.

 # Stuff